isamu-isozaki/teamai_test/people-operations/collaboration-and-effective-listening/index.html.md

   -  Reacting defensively to situations
 ^
 - **Improve Your Communication Skills**
-  - Listen carefully and focus on the speaker's’ message, this will allow you to respond appropriately and avoid misunderstandings
+  - Listen carefully and focus on the speaker's� message, this will allow you to respond appropriately and avoid misunderstandings
   - When the speaker is finished, state your understanding to ensure there is no misinterpretation ^
 - **Resolve Conflicts Early**